Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part4/GitHub-Docker-Runner-Azure-Part4.md

 az container delete --resource-group $aciResourceGroupName --name $aciName
 ```

 We have successfully deployed self hosted GitHub runners using **Azure Container Instances**.
-In the next part of this series we will look at how we can run and auto scale our self hosted GitHub runners on **Azure Container Apps (ACA)** instead of **Azure Container Instances (ACI)**.
+In the next part of this series we will look at how we can run and auto scale our self hosted GitHub runners on **Azure Container Apps (ACA)** with **KEDA**.

 I hope you have enjoyed this post and have learned something new.
 You can find the code samples used in this blog post on my GitHub project: [docker-github-runner-windows](https://github.com/Pwd9000-ML/docker-github-runner-windows) or [docker-github-runner-linux](https://github.com/Pwd9000-ML/docker-github-runner-linux). :heart: